BBC News (British TV channel): BBC World News shared programming history

 On 26 May 2022, as part of planned cuts and streamlining to create a "digital first" broadcaster, the BBC announced plans to consolidate the BBC News and BBC World News networks into a single service under the "BBC News" name.
 The merged service was slated to launch in April 2023, with the BBC stating that it would offer "new flagship programmes built around high-profile journalists, and programmes commissioned for multiple platforms".
 The international version of the BBC News channel remains an advertising-supported service distributed by the corporation's commercial arm, BBC Studios.
 The domestic channel may opt out from the shared schedule to provide coverage of UK-specific breaking news, and would continue to carry UK-specific programmes (such as simulcasts of BBC One bulletins and Newsnight) that are not cleared by the international channel.

 By the end of 2022, sharing had extended to 23:00–06:00 UK time, BBC News and BBC World News simulcast for the first 25 minutes of each hour with world news shown all through the simulcasts.
 In addition, the 10:00 hour on weekdays was simulcast and at the weekend, simulcasts run throughout the morning UK-time.
 The two channels also simulcast between 19:00 and 22:00.
 UK-specific rolling coverage had, by now, been restricted to daytime hours.

-As of Wednesday 15 January 2025, The UK feed has begun to simulcast the international feed from the hours of 05:00 to 13:00 BST until it breaks away for BBC News at One and the 13:30 Sportsday edition.
+As of Wednesday 15 January 2025, The UK feed has begun to simulcast the international feed from the hours of 05:00 to 13:00 BST until it breaks away for BBC News at One.
 UK Viewers are now able to watch the 06:30 and 07:30 editions of Business Today which were formally shown on the international feed only.
-The international feed breaks away at 10:30 BST to show HardTalk.
+The international feed broke away at 10:30 BST to show HardTalk until that programme ended in March 2025.
 At 17:30 BST Focus on Africa is shown whilst the UK feed stays with Verified Live.
 On occasions where there is a significant global story or if there is a delay to the network bulletin, the channel simulcasts the 18:00 editions of The World Today and the 22:00 editions of World News America, instead of BBC News at Ten and BBC News at Six.
-It is mentioned that in the case of major UK breaking news BBC Breakfast would be simulcast.
+It is mentioned that in the case of major UK breaking news, BBC Breakfast would be carried on the BBC News Channel.